Auditions

 Performance Dates: May 1 through May 17

 Based on actual events, Casa Valentina tells the story of a resort in the Catskills where heterosexual men could spend the weekend and host "the girl within."
-The play examines such topics and gender dysphoria/euphoria, community and acceptance, and familial relationships as well as political issues present in the 1960s and still relevant today.
+The play examines such topics as gender dysphoria/euphoria, community and acceptance, and familial relationships as well as political issues present in the 1960s and still relevant today.
 Although the play calls for 7 men and 2 women, Playcrafters encourages all actors to audition for roles that fit their personal gender expression while using the breakdowns below as guidance.

 Upon signing up, actors will receive an email with audition information including a document with monologues for each character.
 Please choose a monologue to perform at your audition from this document.
 Memorization is encouraged, but not required.
 However, please note we will not have printed copies of the monologues at auditions.